josherich/blog/_posts/2024-07-30-against-ai.md

 tags: [short,ai]
 ---

+Strategy to be right about Transformer-based AI

+Or any kind of promising technology.

+- Keep an updated list of evidences that collectively have almost zero chance of missing the trend.
+This is more effective than the opposite, which is cherrypicking a list of evidences that show the real thing is coming soon (they will not).
+- Focus on the evidences of what’s going on right now or has happened, ignore predictions that are based on or includes any projections of the current ability with a curve of improvement in a short period of time.
+- You only need one strong evidence, and then try really hard to interpret it correctly.
+One good example would be self driving ability gets a decent jump that’s in the level of previous autoregressive language generation to GPT3 with RLHF.
+It starts to interpret 99.9% of open roads and make every right decisions in highway situations that could lead to severe crashes.
+It starts to predict dangerous situations and take actions in advance.
+Its driving behaviors can be fine-tuned without hurting the general ability, just like LM fine-tuning.
+- Crushing a hard benchmark is not a strong evidence.

 [https://www.reddit.com/r/math/comments/19fg9rx/some_perspective_on_alphageometry/](https://www.reddit.com/r/math/comments/19fg9rx/some_perspective_on_alphageometry/)

 AlphaGeometry's core component, DD+AR, is not AI but a traditional algorithm that deduces geometric relationships using angle-chasing, cyclic quadrilaterals, and similar triangles.
 The AI aspect is limited to suggesting new points to add when DD+AR fails to solve a problem.
 Surprisingly, many IMO problems can be solved by DD+AR alone or with minimal AI input.[Claude-3.5]